 Now, onto the construction process.
 The first step is to excavate the area where the wall will be located.
 This will require some heavy equipment, so you may want to consider renting or hiring a professional.

 Next, you'll need to create a stable foundation for the wall.
 This typically involves pouring a concrete footing.
 From there, you can start laying the first course of blocks or stones.
 Be sure to use a level to ensure the wall is straight and level.

 As you work your way up, you'll need to add drainage behind the wall to prevent water buildup, which can cause the wall to shift or collapse.

-Once the wall is complete, it's important to maintain it properly.
+Once the job is complete, it's important to maintain the retaining wall properly.
 This involves regular inspections to ensure there are no cracks or signs of damage.
 If you do notice any issues, be sure to address them promptly to prevent further damage.